 Aerospace Testing Seminar (ATS): (Oct) hosted by Aerospace Corporation

 AIAA: (Thermophysics (June) and Aerospace Sciences (January) are the most relevant for us) — highly academic in nature but usually good papers.
-Aerospace Sciences has been better than Thermophysics lately, in our opinion.
-(Thermophysics has had lots of

 ASME Heat Transfer: (July) American Society of Mechanical Engineers

-Cryocooler Conference (March/April)
+International Cryocooler Conference (ICC) (June)

 Joint Army Navy NASA Air Force, JANNAF: (December: Combustion/Airbreathing Propulsion/Propulsion Systems Hazards/Modeling and Simulation Joint Subcommittee, & March: Nondestructive Evaluation/Rocket Nozzle Technology/Structures and Mechanical Behavior Joint Subcommittee)